aws-deepracer/aws-deepracer-follow-the-leader-sample-project/deepracer_follow_the_leader_ws/ftl_launcher/README.md

 ## Downloading and Building

-Open a terminal on the DeepRacer device and run the following commands as the root user.
+Open a terminal on the AWS DeepRacer device and run the following commands as the root user.

-1. Switch to the root user before you source the ROS2 installation:
+1. Switch to the root user before you source the ROS 2 installation:

         sudo su

-1. Stop the deepracer-core.service that is currently running on the device:
+1. Stop the `deepracer-core.service` that is currently running on the device:

         systemctl stop deepracer-core

-1. Source the ROS2 Foxy setup bash script:
+1. Source the ROS 2 Foxy setup bash script:

         source /opt/ros/foxy/setup.bash